ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: getInstanceVariable(object, name)

+   :param classOrInstance: The class or instance to introspect, must be a subclass
+                           of :class:`NSObject` or an instance of such a class.
+   :type classOrInstance: objc.objc_object | objc.objc_class
+   :param str name: Name of the attribute.
-   Returns the value of the instance variable *name*.
+   :returns: The value of the instance variable *name*.

    .. warning::